ChangLabSNU/VaxPress/docs/source/algorithmic_details.rst

 - **CAI (Codon Adaptation Index):**
   Codon Adaptation Index is measure of codon usage bias.
 It calculates similarity between synonymous codon usage of test seqeunce and synonymous codon freqency of reference sequence.
-  Especially, relative synonymous codon usag (RSCU) is needed to calculate CAI.
+  Especially, relative synonymous codon usage (RSCU) is needed to calculate CAI.
 RSCU is the ratio of the observations of a given codon calculated with respect to the sum of all observations of codons in highly expressed gene.
   Vaxpress uses relative adaptiveness of codon(:math:`w_{ij}`) as score of each codon, which is calculated as below.

   .. math:: w_{ij} = RSCU_{ij}/RSCU_{i\;max}